Busan South Korea Travel Guide

 Embracing local etiquette enriches your experience and shows respect for Korean culture.

-A slight bow is a common greeting, especially when meeting someone for the primary time or showing respect.
+A slight bow is a common greeting, especially when meeting someone for the first time or otherwise showing respect.
 Handshakes are also common.
 South Koreans generally dress stylishly.

-Tipping is not a common practice in South Korea.
-Dining is often for sharing.
+Tipping is not customary in South Korea.
+Dining is frequently for sharing.
 Generally, photography is acceptable in public spaces.

 Be mindful of conversational topics and cultural practices to maintain respectful interactions.

 South Korea is generally safe for solo female travelers.
 Public places are well-lit.
-LGBTQ+ rights and visibility are progressing, but public discretion is still advised.
+LGBTQ+ rights and visibility are progressing, but public subtlety is still advised.

 A little effort to learn and respect local customs greatly enhances your travel experience and fosters positive interactions.

-Busan has made strides to improve accessibility, making it more welcoming for all guests.
+Busan has made strides to improve accessibility, making it more welcoming for all visitors.

 Major cities in South Korea, including Busan, have invested in accessible infrastructure.
 Newer buildings, large public facilities, and certain tourist attractions are designed with ramps and elevators.